Family Office Staffing: Key Roles & Hiring Guide

 For families with young children, a household manager often works alongside a nanny to coordinate childcare logistics, extracurricular activities, and school transportation.
 For families with elderly members, they may coordinate with elder care companions and health aides.

-Personal or Executive Support Roles
+Defining Personal and Executive Support Roles

 Beyond the core operational staff, most family offices rely on one or more executive support professionals who handle the principal’s personal and business needs.
 These roles fill the gap between high-level strategy and daily logistics.